 During the lease term in Middletown

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
+During lease, the rental belongs to the renter we respect the renter 's privacy.
 As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Middletown, the renter must allow us to enter the rental property.
-Some justifiable reasons to go into rental are to:
+If Nesbitt Realty has a good reason to go into a rental home in Middletown, the renter must allow us to come into the rental.
+Some good reasons to enter rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Middletown.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Middletown.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference